Ostrovo Unit

-The Ostrovo Unit was a Field hospital unit with Transport Coloumn of the Scottish Women's Hospitals.
-It comprised approximately 200 tents and was situated near Lake Ostrovo, Macedonia during the First World War under the command of the Serbian Army.
+The Ostrovo Unit was a field hospital unit with the Transport Column of the Scottish Women's Hospitals.
+It comprised approximately 200 beds and was situated near Lake Ostrovo (or Lake Vegoritida in the Greek region of Macedonia) during the First World War under the command of the Serbian Army.
 It was often called The America Unit as the money to fund it came from America and except for a few dressing stations, it was the Allied hospital nearest the front.

 Beginnings

+Dr Agnes Elizabeth Lloyd Bennett, an Australian, New Zealand doctor had travelled to London in May 1916, and met with Elsie Inglis at the Lyceum club.
+They knew each other because Inglis has been the dean of the College of Medicine for Women at the University of Edinburgh while Bennett was completing her studies there.
+Inglis and the SWH were recuperating and regrouping after the Great Retreat, and were recruiting more staff.
+Bennett had just been working in an infectious diseases hospital in Cairo, and was looking for another role to assist the war effort.
+Inglis tasked her with establishing a new SWH unit to be deployed to Greece where she would lead as the Chief Medical Officer.
+Bennett travelled to Scotland to recruit 55 staff members and organise supplies, including the fleet of model-T Fords which were to be converted to Ambulances for an attached transport column, initially commanded by English suffragist Katherine Harley.
+Bennett took discipline seriously, and she was concerned by the behaviour of the women in Harley's unit who she felt were unruly, After three months the transport column was also placed under her authority.
+Initially they planned to be based in Salonika, however on arrival the plan changed due to the fighting front shifting to Macedonia.
+So the unit ended up being based close to the front line, in the hills at Lake Ostrovo.

 The unit opened in September 1916 soon after the Battle of Malka Nidzhe (Gornichevo ridge).
 Gornichevo ridge formed the twin summits of Kaimaktsalan, 7,700 and 8,200 feet above sea level.
 This ridge had to be captured before Monastir (Bitola on modern British maps) could be re-taken.
-The first Chief Medical Officer, an Australian, Dr Agnes Elizabeth Lloyd Bennett recorded on the first day that they took 24 cases: "all terribly bad wounds - abdominal, chest, head and compound fractures."
+Bennett recorded on the first day that they took 24 cases: "all terribly bad wounds – abdominal, chest, head and compound fractures".
 On 25 September she wrote: "We now have 160 cases, all bad and it is terribly hard work."
 During the first eight weeks the America Unit admitted 425 cases of whom sixty died.